 Blair: IBC incidence has slightly increased from two cases per 100,000 (woman-years) to 2.5 cases per 100,000 (woman-years).
 However, it is known to be more common in African-American women compared to white or other ethnic groups.
 I do want to stress that this is an extremely rare type of breast cancer that has gotten a lot of publicity lately in the press.
 There is a lot of public awareness right now about IBC, which is good, but most women who develop redness of the breast do not have inflammatory breast cancer.

 Q: What does current research say about any particular or new targets for future IBC therapies?

 Blair: We do know that with aggressive combination treatment of chemotherapy, surgery and radiation, there has been a modest increase in survival in patients with IBC.
 In the future, once we map the genes associated with IBC, we can come up with specific targets to treat it.
 At this point, there are more questions than answers.

-Watch a UCTV program on advances in breast cancer surgery, featuring Dr. Blair.
+UCTV program on advances in breast cancer surgery, featuring Dr. Blair.